 Rendering the portraits in soft pencil can be reminiscent of old world illustrations, whereas the challenge of committing directly in ink, whether with a fine or a thicker nib, takes energy and concentration but can be most gratifying.

 I’m not a big fan of reworking images too much once drawn.
 I never manage to capture that same feeling and spirit.
-So reproducing my images as lithographs, where I can reproduce the image exactly, with colour layers, is my preferred print process.
+So reproducing my images as lithographs, where I can reproduce the image exactly, with colour layers, (or with ink and watercolour, below), is my preferred print process.